-Protection of the ovaries from radiation can be achieved through ovarian transposition (oophropexy) prior to therapy.
-This is indicated in those $\leq$ 40 years who are scheduled to receive pelvic irradiation or radiation with a reasonable risk of ovarian scatter [21].
-Oophoropexy is considered an established procedure internationally.
+Protection of the ovaries from radiation may be achieved through ovarian transposition (oophoropexy) prior to therapy and may be considered.
+This technique has a complex role in oocyte preservation and is often used as an attempt to preserve an ovary's hormonal function.
+Nonetheless it can be indicated in those ≤ 40 years who are scheduled to receive pelvic irradiation or radiation with a reasonable risk of ovarian scatter [22].
 The procedure involves relocation of the ovaries out of the radiation field to minimise exposure, thereby protecting future fertility.
-One ovary can be relocated, however better results have been seen with a bilateral procedure [21, 100].
-Often this is feasible prior to pelvic radiotherapy.
-Retained ovarian function is approximately 60-65% [21, 101].
+One ovary can be relocated, however better results have been seen with a bilateral procedure [22, 103].
+Often this is feasible prior to pelvic radiotherapy but requires prompt multi-disciplinary discussions involving radiation oncologists and relevant surgical team.
+Retained ovarian function is approximately 60-65% [22, 104].
 Failure has been attributed to necrosis due to vascular impairment and migration post insufficient fixation.
-There is limited data available for pregnancy rates.
-These appear to range from 0% to 50%, depending on the organ irradiated.
+There is limited data available for pregnancy rates ranging from 0% to 50%, depending on the organ irradiated.
 Overall evidence supporting this method of preserving ovarian function is deemed of very low quality.
-This is due to studies limited by population and short follow-up [21, 100, 101].
-Despite this, international recommendations suggest potential benefits probably overweigh potential harms and moderately recommend offering oophoropexy prior to ovarian radiotherapy [8].
+This is due to studies limited by population and short follow-up [22, 103, 104].
+Despite this, international recommendations suggest potential benefits probably overweigh potential harms and moderately recommend offering oophoropexy prior to pelvic radiotherapy [8].